Are annuities safe?

 Can I change my annuity?

 When purchasing a lifetime annuity, you have a 30-day cancellation notice period.
 After this, you can’t change your mind or make changes to your annuity.
-It is therefore crucial that you understand your options and how they would affect your income, so you can make an informed decision and ultimately decide if you think a guaranteed lifetime annuity is the safest option for you and the right choice for your circumstances.
+It is therefore crucial that you understand your options and how they would affect your income.
+This way, you can make an informed decision and ultimately decide if you think a guaranteed lifetime annuity is the safest option for you and the right choice for your circumstances.
 You may therefore wish to seek advice.
 Find out more in our ‘Do I need to seek advice before I buy an annuity?’ guide.